arrtie/pomer-doro/README.md

 npm run build
 ```

-This command runs TypeScript compilation first, then builds the project with Vite.
+This command runs TypeScript compilation first, then builds the project with Astro.

 ### Preview